alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 ![bar plot](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/Simple_Plots_in_Rubyplot/barplot.png)

 The bar plot draws bars which are rectangles with heights as the data given as the input.
-Th inputs taken are the color of the bars(`color`), the data which is a single array for the sizes of the bars representing the Y values of the bars(`data`) and the space between the bars as a ratio(`spacing_ratio`) i.e. the range is [0,1] where 0 represents no space between the bars and 1 represents maximu  space between the bars which is equivalent to the maximum space alloted to a bar i.e. (total X range / number of bars).
+Th inputs taken are the color of the bars(`color`), the label of the plot(`label`), the data which is a single array for the sizes of the bars representing the Y values of the bars(`data`) and the space between the bars as a ratio(`spacing_ratio`) i.e. the range is [0,1] where 0 represents no space between the bars and 1 represents maximum space between the bars which is equivalent to the maximum space alloted to a bar i.e. (total X range / number of bars).
 The X values for the coordinates are set as 0,1,...number of Y values i.e. in this example when the data is given as [5,12,9,6,7], the coordinates for the bars are (0,5), (1,12), (2,9), (3,6) and (4,7) respectively.

 Now, the bars are rectangles which are stored in the `rectangles` array, the X and Y coordinates of lower left corner of these rectangles are stored in `abs_x_left` and `abs_y_left` respectively.
 The upper right corner coordinates are calculated by adding the width of the bar to the X coordinate of the lower left corner and seeting the Y coordinate to the height of the bar as set in the `data` by the user.